Choosing the Right Web Hosting

 OK, onto reseller hosting.

 Now if you are a web designer, web developer or other web professional then a reseller plan may be an interesting option for you.

-A reseller hosting package allows you to become a mini hosting company, selling hosting to your clients and generating a valuable recurring revenue for your business.
+A reseller hosting package allows you to become a mini hosting business, selling hosting to your clients and generating a valuable recurring revenue for your business.

 The way that it works is that you are allocated a bulk amount of a server’s resources (i.e. disk space and bandwidth) which you can then resell onto your clients.
 You have a master administration area (we use cPanel/WHM) where you can administer all of your clients accounts (create, modify, delete, etc.) and your clients have their own control panel (cpanel) access where they manage all aspects of their accounts.